 From the main entrance of Sugar Mountain, turn right onto NC 184 south.
 At the stoplight at NC 105, turn left and go about 6.5 miles and turn right onto Shulls Mill Road.
 After a short distance, take another right to stay on Shulls Mill Road.
 In about 5.5 miles (curvy road, so take your time), you will reach the Blue Ridge Parkway.
 Follow signs for North on the Parkway to reach the Moses Cone Manor.
 After your visit there, head south and look for other places to see by following the mileposts along the road.
 (Photo above, view of Grandfather Mountain from Beacon Heights overlook.)

 - Milepost 294 – Moses Cone Park: Explore the former summer private estate with 25 miles of gentle hiking trails (including Flat Top and Rich Mountain), historic Mansion, Craft Center and horseback riding.
 Read more.

 - Milepost 297 – Julian Price Park: This park centers around a beautiful lake.
-Hike around the lake, rent a canoe, picnic or camp.
+Hike around the lake or on Boone Fork Trail, rent a canoe, picnic or camp.
 Read more.

 - Milepost 302.8 – Rough Ridge Hike: Look for a small parking area on the right for the trailhead to a hike to wonderful views on a boardwalk atop a rocky ridge along Tanawha Trail.
 Read more.

 - Milepost 304.4 – Linn Cove Viaduct: Driving across the this engineering marvel is so much fun.
-Stop at the Visitors Center to learn about the construction and hike underneath it.
+Stop at the Visitors Center to learn about the construction and hike the Tanawha Trail underneath it.